hyundai-2.4-theta-ii

 The primary cause of excessive oil consumption in the Hyundai 2.4 Theta engine is the design of the engine’s gasoline direct injection system.
 It allows for excessive carbon buildup on the intake valves to fall and collect in the engine’s piston rings.

-On the 2.4 Theta, this carbon buildup can then flake off and fall into the piston area.
+On the 2.4 Theta, carbon buildup can flake off and fall into the piston area.
 The particles can get trapped in the piston rings which makes them very inefficient at clearing oil from the cylinder walls.
 The excess oil on the cylinder walls then goes into the combustion chamber, burning off with the air and fuel.

 This problem has led to some extreme cases of Hyundai/Kia owners having to add 3 quarts of oil every 1,000 miles or more.
 Hyundai and Kia consider any more than 1 quart every 1,000 miles to be excessive in their literature.

-Bad Hyundai 2.4 PCV Valve
+Bad PCV Valve

 hyundai-2.4-pcv-valve